-1. Supervise employees of the contractor and provide for flexible work schedules.
+- Supervise employees of the contractor, assign or rotate employees between the secretarial and telephone message services area and the bill and journal room services area as needed, and provide for flexible work schedules.
 Bill and journal room services should be provided between the hours of 7:00 a.m. to 4:30 p.m. on each legislative day.
-On any Friday when both houses have recessed before 3:00 p.m., the room may be closed at 3:30 p.m.
-During any extended recess beyond Saturday and Sunday, bill and journal room services should be provided the day after the Legislative Assembly recesses and the day before the Legislative Assembly is to reconvene.
+On any Friday when both houses have recessed before 3:00 p.m., the room may be closed at 3:30 p.m. - 2.
+Assign work to the employees.

-- 2. Assign work to the employees. - 3.
-Supervise the process for ensuring appropriate handling of subscription requests and requests made by telephone or mail. - 4.
+- 3. Supervise the process for ensuring appropriate handling of subscription requests and requests made by telephone or mail. - 4.
 Ensure that the employees are proficient and diplomatic in responding to requests. - 5.
 Answer the telephone and delegate this responsibility when necessary. - 6.
 Work with the Legislative Council staff in determining the appropriate number of bills, resolutions, journals, daily calendars, weekly hearing schedules, and bill status reports to be printed. - 7.
-Collect subscription fees and photocopying fees and transmit those fees along with the appropriate completed subscription forms to the Legislative Council office.
+Collect subscription fees and photocopying fees as determined by the Legislative Council and transmit those fees along with the appropriate completed subscription forms to the Legislative Council office.